EMDR Therapy: Relief from PTSD and Anxiety – Mindsterk

 EMDR therapy has eight steps.
 The first three steps are about getting ready.
 In step one, the therapist learns about the person’s history.
 The second step teaches the person how to cope better.
 The third step is about choosing which memory to focus on.
 The person then decides how they currently think about that memory and how they would rather feel.

-How does EMDR therapy process the trauma?
+How does EMDR therapy process trauma?

 Steps four to six are about dealing with the trauma.
 In step four, the therapist helps the person think about the memory while doing eye movements.
 This helps the person stay in the present.
 In step five, the focus is on changing how the person feels about the memory.
 Step six aims to make positive beliefs feel more real and true to the person.